 The Arabic Program in the Department of Modern Languages is the first major/minor program in Arabic language and culture in the state of Kentucky.
 Started in early 2014, it is growing swiftly.
+By summer 2016, over 50 students had declared a major in Arabic.
 Would you like to join us?
 We recommend you start your study of Arabic as soon as possible after coming to WKU.

 Why is it important to learn Arabic?